About breast cancer

 DCIS is an early form of breast cancer.
 You may hear it described as a pre-cancerous, intraductal or non-invasive cancer, which means the cancer cells are inside the milk ducts or ‘in situ’ and have not developed the ability to spread either within or outside the breast.

-For more information please see our factsheet on Invasive lobular breast cancer (pdf 810.78 KB).
+For more information see our page on invasive lobular breast cancer.

-For more information please see our factsheet on Inflammatory breast cancer (pdf 151.16 KB).
+For more information see our page on inflammatory breast cancer.

 Paget's disease of the breast is an uncommon form of breast cancer.
 This type of breast cancer starts in the breast ducts and spreads to the skin of the nipple and the areola the dark circle around the nipple.
 It occurs in around 1% of all women with breast cancer.
 Men can also get Paget´ disease but this is very rare.

-For more information please see our factsheet on Paget's disease of the breast (pdf 808.35 KB)
+For more information see our our page on Paget's disease of the breast.